spectrochempy.MCRALS

 closureMethod (any value of [

-recompute the concentration profiles using least squares:\[C \leftarrow C \cdot \textrm{diag} \left( C_L^{-1} c_t \right)\]where \(c_t\) is the vector given by
+'scaling','constantSum'], optional, default:'scaling') – The method used to enforce closure (Omidikia et al. [2018]).'scaling'recompute the concentration profiles using least squares:\[C \leftarrow C \cdot \textrm{diag} \left( C_L^{-1} c_t \right)\]where \(c_t\) is the vector given by

-and \(C_L^{-1}\) is the left inverse of \(C\).'constantSum'
+closureTargetand \(C_L^{-1}\) is the left inverse of \(C\).'constantSum'normalize the sum of concentration profiles toclosureTarget.

 closureTarget (any of [‘default’] or a numpy array, optional, default:

-for all observations.array-like of size n_observations: the values of concentration for each observation.
+'default') – The value of the sum of concentrations profiles subjected to closure.'default': the total concentration is set to1.0for all observations.array-like of size n_observations: the values of concentration for each observation.
 Hence,

-would be equivalent to'default'
+np.ones(X.shape[0])would be equivalent to'default'.

 getC_to_C_idx (any of [‘default’] or a list, optional, default: